Airline deregulation: Post-deregulation

-In the wake of deregulation, airlines have adopted new strategies and consumers are experiencing a new market.
+In the wake of deregulation, airlines adopted new strategies and consumers experienced a new market.
 Below are the marquee effects of deregulation.

 Hub and spoke

-Airlines quickly moved to a hub-and-spoke system, whereby an airline selected an airport, the hub, as the destination point for flights from a number of origination cities, the spokes.
-Because the size of the planes used varied according to the travel on that spoke, and since hubs allowed passenger travel to be consolidated in "transfer stations", capacity utilization increased.
-The hub-and-spoke model survives among the legacy carriers, but the low-cost carriers (LCCs), now 30 percent of the market, typically fly point to point.
-The network hubs model offers consumers more convenience for routes, but point-to-point routes have proven less costly for airlines to implement.
-Over time, the legacy carriers and the LCCs will likely use some combination of point to point and network hubs to capture both economies of scale and pricing advantages.
+In the immediate aftermath of deregulation, many large airlines adopted a hub-and-spoke system.
+In this system, several smaller routes ("spokes") are connected to a single larger route ("hubs") are selected an airport, the hub, as the point for flights from a number of origination cities, the spokes.
+Because hubs allowed passenger travel to be consolidated in "transfer stations", capacity utilization increased, decreasing costs and lowering ticket prices.

+Low-cost carriers

+While deregulation led legacy airlines to switch to a hub-and-spoke model, the old point-to-point transit model was quickly adopted by the new generation of low-cost carriers (LCCs) that emerged in the 1970s and 80s.
+While previously, LCCs such as Southwest Airlines were only permitted to serve routes that did not cross state borders (placing them outside the purview of the CAB), deregulation allowed low-cost airlines to choose their own domestic routes, fares, and schedules, increasing competition across state lines and creating new markets outside the two largest states (California and Texas).
+As the cost of flying dropped, the number of potential customers increased, making many smaller routes viable.

 Price

 Base ticket prices have declined steadily since deregulation.
-The inflation-adjusted 1982 constant dollar yield for airlines has fallen from 12.3 cents in 1978 to 7.9 cents in 1997. and the inflation adjusted real price of flying fell 44.9% from 1978 to 2011.
-Along with a rising US population and the increasing demand of workforce mobility, these trends were some of the catalysts for dramatic expansion in passenger miles flown, increasing from 250 million passenger miles in 1978 to 750 million passenger miles in 2005.
-As such, some think tanks and the US airline trade organization, Airlines for America, argue that deregulation has provided benefits to the average air traveler.
+The inflation-adjusted 1982 constant dollar yield for airlines has fallen from 12.3 cents in 1978 to 7.9 cents in 1997, and the inflation-adjusted real price of flying fell 44.9% from 1978 to 2011.
+Along with a rising U.S. population and the increasing demand of workforce mobility, these trends were some of the catalysts for dramatic expansion in passenger miles flown, increasing from 250 million passenger miles in 1978 to 750 million passenger miles in 2005.